OpenMedallion¶

 | 📤 Export | Polars | Parquet + CSV for BI tools |

-| 🔗 Orchestration | Hamilton | DAG wiring with live web tracker |
+| 🔗 Orchestration | Hamilton | DAG wiring and execution order |

 Installation¶